gillesfabio/soja/README.md

 In your favorite browser, go to `http://localhost:9999`:

 	open http://localhost:9999

+### Developer Documentation

+The documentation is powered by [JSDoc3](http://usejsdoc.org/).

+If your OS is OS X, you can use [Homebrew](http://brew.sh/) to install the latest version of JSDoc in a single one command:

+	brew install jsdoc3

+Then you can easily generate and browse it:

+	make doc
+	open doc/index.html

+### Any question?

 If you have any question, create an issue or contact the author.